rahulporwal73/CareerGPT/README.md

 Welcome to CareerGPT, the revolutionary AI-powered platform designed to empower you in your career journey.
 CareerGPT leverages the cutting-edge Generative AI, GPT-4, to provide a range of powerful features that will transform the way you approach job hunting, resume optimization, and skill development.

+For more info and to watch a video demo - https://devpost.com/software/careergpt

 ## Contents

 - [Signup](#signup)